- 20 Unique Gift Ideas for Road Trippers - November 22, 2023

 Website: Kingwood Center Gardens

-Hours: Christmas at Kingwood runs through December 30th, 2022.
+Hours: Christmas at Kingwood runs from November 25 through December 30th, 2023.
 It is open Tuesday-Sunday evenings from 4 p.m. to 9 p.m.

 NOTE: All guests must purchase advance tickets.
-Cost is $8 for non-members, free for guests 12 and under and free for members.
+The cost is $8 for non-members, free for guests 12 and under, and free for members.